CODE OF CONDUCT

 - Report all concerns over children, young people and Adults at Risk to the programme manager and or the Safeguarding Officer

-- Where possible work with other staff and volunteers, or at least in pairs and should never get into a situation where they are alone with a child or young person under the age of 18 in a closed environment
+- Where possible work with other staff and volunteers, or at least in pairs.
+You should never get into a situation where you are alone with a child or young person under the age of 18 in a closed environment

 - Report issues where you have been made to feel uncomfortable by a service user